 The cost of healthcare in Indianapolis is an important factor to consider, especially if you’re moving to the city for work or with your family.
 Indianapolis is a healthcare hub in the Midwest, with a wide range of superb hospitals.
 Indianapolis is also home to the state’s only medical school, contributing to the quality of healthcare available here.
 The city is divided into four rough quadrants, each dominated by one of the major healthcare systems, the largest being Clarian, which has three hospitals.

 Compared to other Midwest cities like Chicago or Columbus, healthcare affordability in Indianapolis is markedly better.
-Although cheaper than the American average, Indiana’s healthcare is still relatively pricey on the international scale, and you should carefully consider health insurance plans before you move.
+Although cheaper than the American average, Indiana’s healthcare is still relatively pricey on an international scale, and you should carefully consider health insurance plans before you move.

 Insurance schemes vary widely, so research your options.
 Negotiate with prospective employers to include medical insurance or at least a contribution towards it in your employment contract, as this can lead to considerable monthly savings.
 Healthcare plans in Indiana include various marketplace plans, employer-sponsored insurance, and expanded Medicaid for those who qualify.